hard-nett/docs/docs/terpjs/README.md

 ### Initializing the Stargate Client

-Use `getSigningOsmosisClient` to get your `SigningStargateClient`, with the Osmosis proto/amino messages full-loaded.
+Use `getSigningOsmosisClient` to get your `SigningStargateClient`, with the Terp-Core proto/amino messages full-loaded.
 No need to manually add amino types, just require and initialize the client:

 ```js
 import { getSigningOsmosisClient } from 'terpjs';